 Einstein's answers were as follows: (1) yes; (2) the presence of mass.
-In fact, in a frame of reference where all mass is stationary, one can say crudely that curvature is proportional to mass density inside (e.g.) the Earth (mass density $\neq 0$), but zero in the free space outside.
+In fact, in a frame of reference where all mass is stationary, one can say crudely that

+It should be emphasized here that the "curvature" that occurs in this statement is the appropriately defined curvature of four-dimensional spacetime.
+Thus, this is non-zero inside (e.g.) the Earth (mass density $\neq 0$ ), but zero in the free space outside.
 It then turns out (lots of math!) that this determines the function f(r) to be the inverse of g(r); that is, the correct expression for the metric outside a spherical massive body as a function of r (independent of t!) is